 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Product Development; employees claiming this as part of the toolbox earn a median of $97K annually.
-Project Management is a popular skill among Halliburton Energy Services workers, with around one in seven of those surveyed reporting using it on the job.
-Some other standard skills here are Engineering Design, Microsoft Excel, and Microsoft Office.
+Employees who count Product Development among their skills enjoy higher pay; the median for this group is $97K per year.
+Project Management is a popular skill among Halliburton Energy Services workers, with nearly one in seven of those surveyed reporting using it on the job.
+Three more common skills are Engineering Design, Microsoft Excel, and Microsoft Office.

 Benefits and Perks